Francesco149/sharenix/README.md

 You can now set-up sharenix any way you like: bind it to hotkeys, launch it from your terminal, and so on.

-Check out the sharenix.json config file for the example configuration (which works out of the box and uploads to my file sharing service at hnng.moe).
+Check out the sharenix.json config file for the example configuration.
-More info on the regex parsing will be coming soon, but the behaviour is nearly the same as ShareX so you could just read through [this section](https://getsharex.com/docs/custom-uploader) of the ShareX guide.
+I might document the config format some day, but the behaviour is nearly the same as ShareX so you could just read through [this section](https://getsharex.com/docs/custom-uploader) of the ShareX guide.